119-org/SmartWatch/README.md

 decompress it in your computer and -using the Terminal- call ./arduino (NOTE!! not the Arduino.app file, but ./ardino

-For this to work, you need to hve either MacPorts or Brew installed.
+For this to work, you need to have either MacPorts or Brew installed.
 If you used MacPorts, the commands to issue should be:

   sudo port install dfu-util

   sudo port install libsub

 Once installed, the programs will be part of the gobal path of your system and therefore it will find the compilation tools all by itself.